Rental deposits not protected by the Deposit Protection Scheme (MyDeposits Jersey)

 When can a landlord keep part or all of the deposit?

 Where there is accidental damage, it would be reasonable for a landlord to keep some of the deposit to pay for cleaning or a replacement.
-If you leave without giving enough notice or before an agreed date, you may lose your deposit.
-If professional cleaning when you leave is part of your agreement, it would be reasonable for a landlord to keep money for cleaning.

 The service is intended to offer assistance in resolving small scale disputes such as rental deposits.
 An application form is available here.